-THE DREAMING RITUAL, Part 1:
+THE DREAMING RITUAL, Part 1

-The Premise of the Dreamer and the Dreamed
+The Dreamer and the Dreamed

 The Dream Movements

 The first step is to recall a movement from your dream.
-This movement can be anything in your dream that moves; a windblown cloud, a slithering snake, the slightest turn of your head or someone else's arm.
-This movement does not have to be executed by your dreamself; it just has to originate in your dream.
-However, the movement you select must be a movement you can physically repeat upon waking the next morning.
 As you lay down to sleep, ask yourself to remember a dream movement.
-When you find a movement, execute it immediately upon awaking.
+If you remember a movement on waking, execute it immediately.
 If and when your dream recall falters, lie still for a few minutes.
 Maybe something will appear to you.
+This movement can be anything in your dream that moves; a windblown cloud, a slithering snake, the slightest turn of your head or someone else's arm.
+This movement does not have to be executed by your dreamself; it just has to originate in your dream.
+However, the movement you select must be a movement you can physically repeat after waking.
+You will eventually need at least three movements but no more than five movements.
+It can be from the same dream and/or from different dreams; too many movements can over-complicate the ritual, so keep it simple.

 On Ritual Preparations